+This workshop is back by popular demand!
 Are you interested in creating fantasy/sci-fi characters for video games, movies, or comic books?
-This 3 hour workshop will cover the steps and ideas that go into creating a character concept.
-These will include choosing archetypes/tropes (examples: heroic knight, evil wizard), making silhouettes, choosing from different body types, gathering/studying/using reference materials, costume design, iterating (trying several variations), and finishing/presentation.
+This 3 hour workshop will cover the steps and ideas that go into creating a fantasy character concept.
+These will include choosing and exploring a character theme, making silhouettes/thumbnails, choosing from different body types, costume design, and iterating (trying several variations).
 Students will sketch their own characters as the instructor goes through these steps.
-Although most concept art is made digitally, this workshop will use traditional materials.
-Learning the fundamentals of character design does not require a computer.
 This class is designed for beginners and intermediates curious about the field of concept art.
+New and returning students are encouraged to enroll.
+Returning students may either continue exploring their previous character or begin a new one - the new character might be an ally or enemy of the first one, building on the story of both.

 Tuition: $65 (All materials are included, but feel free to bring your own markers or sketchbook if you prefer)